Aalen: Napoleonic era and end of the Imperial City of Aalen

-Industrial revolution
+Industrial Revolution

-Before the industrial revolution, Aalen's economy was shaped by its rural setting.
+Before the Industrial Revolution, Aalen's economy was shaped by its rural setting.
 Many citizens were pursuing farming besides their craft, such as tanning.
 In the mid 19th century, there were twelve tanneries in Aalen, due to the proximity of Ulm, an important sales market.
 Other crafts that added to the economy were weaving mills, which produced linen and woolen goods, and baking of sweet pastry and gingerbread.

 In Aalen, industrialisation was a slow process.
 The first major increase was in the 1840s, when three factories for nails and some other factories emerged.
 It was the link with the railway network, by the opening of the Rems Railway from Cannstatt to Wasseralfingen in 1861, that brought more industry to Aalen, along with the royal steel mill (later Schwäbische Hüttenwerke) in Wasseralfingen.
 The Rems Railway's extension to Nördlingen in 1863, the opening of the Brenz Railway in 1864 and of the Upper Jagst Railway in 1866 turned Aalen into a railway hub.
 Furthermore, between 1901 and its shutdown in 1972, the Härtsfeld Railway connected Aalen with Dillingen an der Donau via Neresheim.
 Part of becoming a rail hub entailed more jobs based on the rail industry.
 These included, a maintenance facility, a roundhouse, an administrative office, two track maintenance shops, and a freight station with an industrial branch line.
 This helped shape Aalen into what today's historians call a "railwayman's town".
 Starting in 1866, the utilities in town all began to be upgraded.
 Starting with the Aalen gasworks which were opened and gas lighting was introduced.
 Then in 1870, a modern water supply system was started and in 1912 the mains electricity.
-Finally, in 1935, the first electrically powered street lights were installed.
+Finally, in 1935, the first electrically powered streetlights were installed.

 To fight housing shortage during and immediately after World War I, the town set up barracks settlement areas at the Schlauch and Alter Turnplatz grounds.
 In spite of the industry being crippled by the Great Depression of 1929, the public baths at the Hirschbach creek where modernized, extended and re-opened in 1931.